 Consider taking inspiration from the steady success of “how to” books.
 Dedicating your blog to addressing or solving particular problems can turn it into a very sought-after tool.
 People are always searching for easy DIY and other ‘how to’ content to make their lives easier or simply to challenge themselves.
 If you are able to offer tips, advice or instructions in a simple step-by-step format or a well researched, chock-full-of reputable facts layout, it can become a real home run.

 Text can be visually cumbersome after a while if you don’t add any engaging visuals.
 The eyes need a break and if you can include relevant pictures or videos your visitor will appreciate it without even knowing it.
 Spend a little extra coin and include high quality, appropriate visuals that convey creativity and professionalism.
 It’s about more than drawing in your reader, it’s letting them know that you value their time enough to go the extra mile and give them the best possible visiting experience.

 All it takes is a little intuition and creativity to tap into these strategies for engaging with your blog’s readers.
 Take some time to step away from your own thoughts and read through your blog as if you were visiting it for the first time.
 Ask yourself if it’s something you would return to on a regular basis.
 If you don’t give an enthusiastic ‘yes’ then keep the above tips in mind and start making some positive changes.

 Sara Collins is a writer for NerdWallet.
-She works to help bloggers stay informed about personal finance topics, like how to find the best CD rates.
+She works to help bloggers stay informed about personal finance topics.